Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

 - Using a Google Apps script.
 If you’re a developer, you can use a Google Apps script to run a mail merge campaign out of Gmail using a Google Sheet.
 This solution is more complex than any of the third-party tools and offers fewer features — but if you have a lot of time and really want to figure out a first-party solution, here’s how to get rolling.

 - Google Multi-Send.
 In early 2022, Google rolled out multi-send, which is their way to send an email blast to multiple people individually with one campaign.
-But… you can’t do any personalization (via mail merge) and multi-send is only available to a specific type of Google Workspace individual subscriber accounts.
+But… you can’t do any personalization (via mail merge) or dozens of other things like A/B tests and automated follow-ups.

 So yeah, third-party solutions are definitely the way to go if you’re serious about starting to send mass emails Gmail style.

 The 2 Ways to Send Mass Emails (Pros and Cons)